michaelradionov/bdsm/README.md

 - import DB,
 - search in DB,
 - search/replace in DB,
-- pull database from remote server.
+- pull database from remote server,
+- and lot more.
+Look at the screenshot above!

 # Supported engines
 - WordPress